What are the benefits of modular construction?

 Thu, 29 Jun 2017

-But first what do we mean by modular construction and how does it work?
+What do we mean by modular/pre-fabrication construction and how does it work?

-To build our homes we use traditional timber framing and follow the same building code and checks as a traditional site build.
-Once the module(s) is complete inside and outside - including all fittings (such as the kitchen and bathroom), plumbing, electrical, windows, doors, floor coverings, and paint, the house is transported to the prepared site and placed on piles.
+To build our homes we use traditional timber framing and follow the same building code and checks as a traditional on-site build.
+Council inspectors come to our factory and sign off various stages of the build.
+Once the module(s) is complete inside and outside - including all fittings (such as the kitchen and bathroom), insulation, plumbing, electrical, windows, doors, floor coverings, and paint, the house is transported to the prepared site and placed on piles.
 Minimal site works are required once the house arrives, so you can be in your new home as soon as the services are connected and decks built!

 Faster, Smarter Building